5 Restaurant Metrics Successful Businesses Measure

 For independent restaurants especially, creating a great menu is no easy task.
 But, if you know what your customers are ordering most, you know what items you should be highlighting as favorites for them.
 In addition, you can identify the least popular items on your menu and either eliminate them or substitute them to identify a better performing item.

-How to calculate it: Use your POS or kitchen automation solution to identify trends using historical data and reports.
+How to calculate it: Use your POS or kitchen display system to identify trends using historical data and reports.

 Average Party Size

 To calculate: Manually, tally your party sizes and divide by the total number of parties to see your percentage of each party mix.
-For automatic calculations, use a guest management tool that tracks the data automatically.
+For automatic calculations, use a restaurant reservation system that tracks the data automatically.

 How often is a party of 2 seated at a table that can hold up to 6 in your restaurant?
 Too many times, and it can cost you money and detract from the guest experience.
 Seating efficiency—that is, seating the right party at the right table—is important for your bottom line and important to your diners.

 To calculate: Manually, count the number of seats filled and divide by the total number of seats.
 While a seating efficiency of 100 percent is most likely not possible, you should aim to create the highest percentage possible without sacrificing the guest experience.
-To make this easy, you can use a guest management platform that takes seating efficiency into consideration when calculating the next party to seat.
+To make this easy, you can use a restaurant reservation system that takes seating efficiency into consideration when calculating the next party to seat.

 Tracking your restaurant performance metrics increase efficiency and boost the bottom line, but it’s also important for another reason: creating the best dining experience possible.
 Whether you’re tracking your data manually or by using the technology available, you can make a difference for your employees and your guests by taking a look at how each area is performing and updating your processes when possible.

-Want to know more about how to track your restaurant statistics through guest management software?
+Want to know more about how to track your restaurant statistics through restaurant reservation system?